-Fabric should be 100% cotton.
+Fabric should be 100% cotton (no polyester).
 Remember: fun / novelty prints!
 Check with local coordinator for hospital requirements as they may differ from hospital to hospital.
-Some hospitals do not accept flannel.
+Some hospitals do not accept flannel (see below).

-What pattern can I use to sew pillowcases?
+What pattern and dimensions should I use to sew pillowcases?

 To ensure a well finished pillowcase, follow our ‘hot dog’ method of sewing the cases.